- Financial Aid

 The tutors in the Writing Center can help you develop strategies for planning, organizing, drafting, and revising papers, reports, or other documents.
 The Writing Center can also help with resumés, scholarship letters, and other writing projects not associated with a specific class.Click here for a complete list of our services or click here if you need help with basic English skills (grammar, usage, punctuation, and sentence structure).

 The Writing Center is also eager to provide support for creative writing projects and is pleased to promote The Rhapsodist, a literary journal for A-B Tech students, faculty, and staff.
-The first issue of The Rhapsodist will appear on campus in spring semester 2012.
+The first issue of The Rhapsodist appeared on campus in spring semester 2012.
 Click here for The Rhapsodist’s submission guidelines.

 There are two ways to get help from the Writing Center: